Executive Staff

 His areas of responsibility include executive leadership as well as direct oversight of all agency management support functions for approximately 230 employees.
 He manages staff responsible for Human Resources, Information and Management Technology Services, Real Estate, Construction Services, Procurement, and Agency Clerk functions.
 He previously held the position of Director of Human Resources.

-Mr. Shields is President of California Housing Authority Workers Compensation Association (CHWCA), with oversight of more than $20 million in assets.
+Mr. Shields is the President of the Sacramento Housing Authority Repositioning Program, Inc. (SHARP).
+He is the past President and continues to serve on the Executive Board of the California Housing Authority Workers Compensation Association (CHWCA), with oversight of more than $30 million in assets.
 He serves as a member of the board of the Local Agency Workers’ Compensation Excess JPA (LAWCX).
-He is a member of the California Labor Relations Association and the Sacramento Human Resources Association.
-He is also President of the Sacramento Housing Authority Repositioning Program, Inc. (SHARP).
+He is also a member of the California Labor Relations Association and the Sacramento Human Resources Association.

 Mr. Shields holds a B.S. in Economics from Worcester State College and an MBA from Marymount University.
 He holds a number of professional memberships which include the National Public Employer Labor Relations Associations and the Society of Human Resources Management (SHRM).